intenttechnologies/basket-web-publisher-statamic-addon/README.md

 # Add To Basket

-> Statamic addon to enable adding an Add to Basket button on your website
+> Statamic addon to simplify adding an Add to Basket button on your website

 ## How to Install